Dquez/game-of-life/README.md

 ## Built With
 * [aws elastic beanstalk](https://aws.amazon.com/) - With Elastic Beanstalk, you can quickly deploy and manage applications in the AWS Cloud without worrying about the infrastructure that runs those applications.
-* [docker](https://www.docker.com) - Packaged Software into Standardized Units for Development, Shipment and Deployment
+* [docker](https://www.docker.com) - Packaged software into standardized units for development, shipment and deployment
-* [enzyme](https://airbnb.io/enzyme/) - Enzyme is a JavaScript Testing utility for React
+* [enzyme](https://airbnb.io/enzyme/) - Enzyme is a JavaScript testing utility for React
 * [jest](https://jestjs.io/) - Front-end JavaScript testing library with little configuration required.
 * [react](https://reactjs.org/) - A JavaScript library for building component-based user interfaces
 * [semantic ui](https://semantic-ui.com/) - Front-end framework for styling